zothsu/pnwSolutions/README.md

 - **Dark Mode Support** - Automatic theme switching based on user preference
 - **Accessibility First** - Built with web accessibility standards in mind
 - **Developer Blog** - Insights and tutorials for the open source community
+- **Image/Review Carousel** - Components slide across the screen with one in the middle enlarged

 ## Website Structure